Updated: 11 February 2021

 - It is best if you bring a water bottle full of water to avoid touching taps.
 However, the bubbler on deck is enabled for re-filling water bottles – the drinking tap has been disabled.

 - If you need to sneeze or cough use a tissue or cough into your upper arm.

 - Avoid touching gates fences benches etc.

-- Wash your hands thoroughly was soap and water or use a hand sanitiser after leaving the pool.
+- Wash your hands thoroughly with soap and water or use a hand sanitiser after leaving the pool.

-- Bring your own kickboards and pool buoys to training and clean equipment when you get home.
+- Bring your own kickboards and pull buoys to training and clean equipment when you get home.